-"The SNT satellite (12-day revisit) passed by Sulphur on Saturday May 13.
-We received the dataset Monday and verified that none of the datapoint areas around the dome and caverns near the western flank are showing deviation from their linear trend.
-This dataset has been evaluated and a report prepared using the new evaluation methodology and reporting template.
-Please find report attached. "
+"The SNT satellite (12-day revisit) passed by Sulphur on Tuesday June 6.
+We received the dataset Thursday and verified that none of the datapoint areas around the dome and caverns near the western flank are showing deviation from their linear trend.
+The attached evaluation report has been prepared for reference.